 - Future Directions: Describe future goals of your innovation.

 Only one submission per candidate is allowed.
 Submissions that best fit the vision for each session will be accepted for presentation.

 This is a voluntary presentation and participants are responsible for their own expenses; no honorarium is provided.
-Submission status and preparation instructions will be sent via email in September.
+Submission status and preparation instructions will be sent via email in late October.